 If you think this election is insane, wait until 2020.

-I want you to imagine how, in four years' time, technologies like AI, machine learning, sensors and networks will accelerate.
+I want you to imagine how, in four years' time, technologies like Artificial Intelligence, machine learning, smart sensors and networks will accelerate.

 Political campaigns are about to get hyper-personalized, thanks to advances in a few exponential technologies.